-What to do if the microchip has not failed
+What to do if the microchip only works intermittently

 We recommend that a new chip is inserted in case the existing chip fails at some point in the future.
 The following procedure must be carried out in order to maintain a pet’s compliance: